-The projects to be undertaken under the Land Drainage Recovery Programme are still being developed and prioritised and there is a large amount of uncertainty about the budget for of the programme.
-The proposed budget for the next ten years is \$315 million based on optimising the programme and only undertaking those projects with the greatest benefit, but as much as \$1.2 billion could be spent if all recommended projects were carried out regardless of benefit.
-Projects recommended by the Mayoral Flood Taskforce have been excluded as details are yet to be confirmed.
+The projects to be undertaken under the Land Drainage Recovery Programme are still being developed and prioritised and there is a large amount of uncertainty about the budget for the programme.
+The proposed budget for the next ten years is \$299 million based on optimising the programme.
+The current scope of the programme is expected to extend significantly beyond the 10 years of the current Long Term Plan, but the projects and budgets beyond Year 10 are yet to be developed; this will be done for the next Long Term Plan.